CREST OF C's ~ Project Timeline

 More Info MEGA MAN PERFECT BLUE is a freeware fanmade Mega Man game with an explosively colorful visual and musical style, primarily lead by artists with the intent of making a Mega Man game that's more attuned to our personal tastes as a team rather than trying to imitate the official games.
 Taking after the intent of the original Mega Man creator Akira Kitamura of every person crafting their own Mega Man, RRThiel created a beautifully indulgent vision of Mega Man as a loud, flashy, extravagant game with a challenging difficulty.
 Taking advantage of its fangame nature, it expects the player to already have familiarity with a variety of action games to produce a game that plays the strings of classics in an entirely new tune.

 For the SAGE 2020 Demo, I was one of the main people pushing for us to make it to SAGE.
-Originally I was brought on purely for trailer production purposes, but I took over level design duties when the team was struggling and I entirely crafted by myself the "Mega Man Intro Stage" seen in the SAGE Demo (as Roll has a completely unique intro stage designed by someone else).
+Originally I was brought on purely for trailer production purposes, but I took over level design duties when the team was struggling and I entirely crafted the "Mega Man Intro Stage" seen in the SAGE Demo.
 I also came up with the Savebot Checkpoint system, which I thought would lean more into the strengths of the Mega Man aesthetic with colorful plushie-like robots by having the checkpoint be its own little character, and I authored the ladder jump mechanic, inspired by Shantae, which entirely changes the way the player interacts with ladders in a traditional Mega Man experience and opens up new vertical level design opportunities.

 And, of course, following through with my original duty, I planned, recorded and edited together the game's announcement trailer.
 With some guidance and input from the game's director, he gave me a lot of creative freedom for certain parts which I used to craft the reveal of the secondary playable character in a funny, playful way which had an impactful reaction on the people who looked forward to it.
 The trailer has 281k views as of the time of writing this.
 Since 2020, I've become the co-director of the game and have continued to craft excellent levels, mechanics, and bosses, fulfilling the original vision of MEGA MAN PERFECT BLUE to the best of my abilities.
 Here's the game's announcement trailer: